joshilokesh18427/Hospital-ER-Dashboard-Power-BI/README.md

 # Data Preparation:

 ### Extract, Transform, Load (ETL) -
-- Extract the data from the CSV file provided using get data feature, preview the data for understanding columns' distribution and quality.
+- Extract the data from the CSV file provided using the get data feature, and preview the data to understand columns' distribution and quality.

-- Clean and transform the data using power query editor for manipulating the data into the desired format for the analysis.
+- Clean and transform the data using the power query editor to manipulate the data into the desired format for the analysis.
   Perform necessary steps like -
    - Remove unnecessary columns: Delete columns that are not needed for analysis.
    - Rename columns: For better clarity or consistency.